Curtiss C-46 Commando

-The Curtiss C-46 Commando is a twin-engine transport aircraft derived from the Curtiss CW-20 pressurised high-altitude airliner design.
+The Curtiss C-46 Commando is a low-wing, twin-engine aircraft derived from the Curtiss CW-20 pressurized high-altitude airliner design.
 Early press reports used the name "Condor III" but the Commando name was in use by early 1942 in company publicity.
-It was used as a military transport during World War II by the United States Army Air Forces and also the U.S. Navy/Marine Corps, which called it R5C.
-The C-46 served in a similar role to its Douglas-built counterpart, the C-47 Skytrain, but it was not as extensively produced as the latter.
+It was used primarily as a cargo aircraft during World War II, with fold-down seating for military transport and some use in delivering paratroops.
+Mainly deployed by the United States Army Air Forces, it also served the U.S. Navy/Marine Corps, which called it R5C.
+The C-46 filled similar roles as its Douglas-built counterpart, the C-47 Skytrain, with some 3,200 C-46s produced to approximately 10,200 C-47s.

 After World War II, a few surplus C-46 aircraft were briefly used in their original role as passenger airliners but the glut of surplus C-47s dominated the marketplace and the C-46 was soon relegated to cargo duty.
 The type continued in U.S. Air Force service in a secondary role until 1968.
 The C-46 continues in operation as a rugged cargo transport for arctic and remote locations with its service life extended into the 21st century.